 Schools eligible for expedited renewal will not be required to submit some sections of the renewal application.
 Annually, the Public Education Commission reviews and, as necessary, revises the renewal application.
-The current renewal application is available on the Applications and Requests Section of the PEC website.
+The current renewal application is available on the PEC website.